sethforprivacy/optoutpod.com/content/episodes/s2e2-deleteme.md

 author: Seth For Privacy
 authorTwitter: sethforprivacy
 date: "2022-01-09T16:00:00-05:00"
-description: Wondering how to take back control of the data captured by data brokers before you started taking privacy more seriously?
+summary: Wondering how to take back control of the data captured by data brokers before you started taking privacy more seriously?
 This episode, we're sitting down with Rob Shavell, co-founder of DeleteMe to chat about cleaning up the data about you that's been scooped up by data brokers across the internet.